ballerina-attic/ballerina-gke-deployment/README.md

 Once you click on the provided link, you will be prompted to login to your Google account and authorize.

 Once authentication flow completes, you will be prompted to create a new project or choose an existing project as the current project.
-Here, we are creating a project named "BallerinaDemo"
+Here, we are creating a project named "BallerinaDemo".

 ```bash
 This account has no projects.